Hike Guide to Sgùrr na Banachdich | Cuillin Ridge, Isle of Skye

 • After descending, head to the Glenbrittle campsite café or one of the charming pubs in Carbost, such as the Old Inn, for a well-earned meal and drink.
 I’d also recommend checking out the delightful Café Cùi

-• In my opinion the best way to travel around Scotland is by would be in a Campervan.
+In my opinion the best way to travel around Scotland is by would be in a motorhome or campervan.

-They have a large deport located in Edinburgh (Alongside London, Bristol and Manchester), offer unlimited milage, and have of different vehicles to choose from.
+They have a large deport located in Edinburgh (Alongside London, Bristol and Manchester), offer unlimited mileage and have of different vehicles to choose from.

-Not only did it have everything I needed but it was a reasonable size, meaning it wasn’t a hassle to drive and I could actually park it in normal sized space.
+It was incredibly spacious, slept two people, and was a reasonable size, meaning it wasn’t a hassle to drive and I could actually park it in normal sized space.
+It also came with the following

 • Kitchen area with a sink, two stove gas hobs, fridge, oven, and lots of storage